spinnaker/spinnaker.github.io/guides/tutorials/codelabs/kubernetes-v2-source-to-prod/index.md

 There are a couple of things to notice here:

-* In the top right we get details about the commit that triggered this pipeline.
+* In the top left we get details about the commit that triggered this pipeline.

 * In the __Deploy Status__ we can see what the YAML was that Spinnaker